-Mount Eiger at 13,020 feet above sea level, is located in Switzerland.
+Mount Eiger, which stands 13,020 feet above sea level, is located in Switzerland.
 The first successful climb was in 1858 on the western slope.
 However, the north face is what draws the attention of climbers.
 The first attempt to climb the north face was made in 1935.
 However, the two climbers perished due to stormy weather.
 One year later another group tried.
 One died during training, and the other four died due to avalanches.
 In 1937, two more climbers attempted to climb unsuccessfully, however, they returned alive.
 A group of four successfully climbed the north face in 1938.

 9. Mount Annapurna

-The Mount Annapurna is in Nepal.
+Mount Annapurna is found in Nepal.
 At 26,246 feet, it is one of the tallest peaks and has attracted many climbers.
 In fact, in 1950, the summit was reached on the first attempt.
 Since then, around 191 people have successfully climbed Annapurna.
 Seventy-two people have died on this mountain largely due to avalanches.
 The most recent death was in March 2015.

 8. Mount K2